Cooking at home is an everyday routine for many families, but the kitchen may also be one of the most accident-prone spots in the home.

 Fire and Burn Prevention Tips in the Kitchen

-Burns are another common problem in kitchens.
-Learning “how to handle hot cookware safely” and practicing “preventing kitchen burns” reduces injuries.
-Combining these habits with “safe kitchen habits for daily cooking” creates a safer kitchen for adults and children alike.
-Experts recommend keeping fire extinguishers accessible as part of a “home cooking safety guide.”
+Combining these practices with “safe kitchen habits for daily cooking” results in a safer kitchen for both adults and children.
+Experts advise keeping fire extinguishers on hand as part of a “home cooking safety guide.”

 Fire Prevention Actions